Flyers rally in 3rd period to beat Coyotes, win 4th straight

 • Jakub Voracek was in attendance as the Flyers featured him on the Jumbotron during the second period.

 The former Flyer has been sidelined long term after suffering a concussion in November 2022 while with the Blue Jackets.
-In March last season, Voracek was part of a trade that sent him to the Coyotes.
-He has remained on injured reserve with Arizona.
+In March last season, Voracek was part of a trade that sent him to Arizona.
+He has remained on injured reserve with the Coyotes.

 "Just a great human being and a guy that really cares about his teammates and would do anything for you," Laughton said in December 2022.
 "For sure one of the best teammates I've had and a lifelong friend that I'll have."